 High-Cost Special Education Program

 Indigenous Services Canada (ISC)'s High-Cost Special Education Program helps eligible First Nations students with high-cost special education needs to access quality programs and services that are culturally sensitive and reflective of generally accepted provincial or territorial standards.

-Budget 2016 invested $577.5 million over 5 years to support special education needs through the High-Cost Special Education Program.
-It will provide support both for direct services to students and for the indirect services that support them.
+Budget 2016 invested $577.5 million to support special education needs through the High-Cost Special Education Program.
+It provides support for both direct and indirect services for students.

 About the program